Lower Sugarloaf Key, Florida: Perky's Bat Tower

-Tall pine wood structure is a failed experiment in enviro-bug-control.
+Tall pine wood structure was a failed experiment in enviro-bug-control.
 Mosquito problem, bats imported to solve, bats flew away.
-Richter Clyde Perky hired a guy to build it in 1929, using plans from Charles Campbell.
-This one didn't work out, and our landscape of cryptic structures is richer for it.- Address:
+Richter Clyde Perky had it built in 1929, using plans from Charles Campbell.
+In 2017 Hurricane Irma toppled the tower.

 - Directions:

 - Take US-1 South into the Florida Keys.
-At mile marker 17 take a right hand turn onto Bat Tower Road. (not marked with a sign, just take the first right-hand turn after mile marker 17 sign.
+At mile marker 17 take a right hand turn onto Bat Tower Road. (not marked with a sign, just take the first right-hand turn after milepost 17.
 Or watch for a large sign advertising Sugarloaf Airport.
 The unnamed road is 4 ft behind it).
 Veer to the right at the road fork.

 - Hours: